 Securing upstream traffic

-This topic explains how to encrypt HTTP traffic between NGINXaaS for Azure and an upstream group or a proxied server.
+Learn how to encrypt HTTP traffic between F5 NGINX as a Service for Azure (NGINXaaS) and an upstream group or a proxied server.
 To secure TCP traffic to upstream servers, follow the NGINX Plus guide.
 As with securing HTTP traffic, you will need to add the SSL/TLS client certificate to the NGINXaaS deployment.

 Prerequisites